 Martha enjoys working with the children the most.
 “I love the babies that I care for and can’t believe how quickly they are growing!
 I love the school and the beautiful classroom that I get to work in each day!”
 She also enjoys working with so many fun people and has learned so much from her experience at LSP in Littleton.

 Martha works in the Wonderland classroom where the youngest infants get to spend their day.
-She loves working with infants because every interactions they are have with the child will make a difference in their day.
+She loves working with infants because every interaction they have with the child will make a difference in their day.
 Martha loves helping young infants develop the necessary skills needed and being able to comfort them while their parents are away.
 “I also love the partnership that I develop with the families.
 I love to help guide them in the development of their precious child.”

 When asked what Martha’s favorite curriculum project she has done in her classroom, she responded with, “With young infants, it is hard to get really involved in arts and crafts but I love doing activities that include a footprint or handprint.
 While doing the activity I get to see the child’s face change as they feel the paint on their hands or feet.
 I then get to talk with them about how it feels and then we get to talk about colors, texture, feelings and whatever the hand print or foot print turned in to.
 I love watching the babies smile as we do the special activities during the day.”
 Martha states that in the young infant classroom, the child learn so much from the communication that you have with them throughout the day.
 She believes that it is so important to talk with each child.
 The more they hear and experience things, the more the child will retain the information.